INFORMATION SHEET FOR SCHENGEN VISA APPLICANTS IN BELARUS

 Please check the website of the embassy/consulate at which you submit your application (see links below).

-HOW LONG DOES IT TAKE FOR THE EMBASSY/CONSULATE TO DECIDE ON YOUR APPLICATION?
+HOW LONG DOES IT TAKE FOR THE EMBASSY/CONSULATE TO DECIDE ON MY APPLICATION?

 Normally, you will receive a decision on your application within 15 calendar days after lodging the application.
 Sometimes, that period may be extended to up to a maximum of 30 calendar days.
 In exceptional cases, the period may be extended to up to a maximum of 60 calendar days.

-DO YOU NEED AN APPOINTMENT FOR SUBMITTING YOUR VISA APPLICATION?
+DO I NEED AN APPOINTMENT FOR SUBMITTING MY VISA APPLICATION?

 You may be required to obtain an appointment.
 Please check the website of the Schengen country (see links below).

-DO YOU HAVE TO GO THROUGH AN INTERVIEW AT THE EMBASSY/CONSULATE?
+DO I HAVE TO GO THROUGH AN INTERVIEW AT THE CONSULATE?

 During the examination of your application the embassy/consulate may call you for an interview.

-SHOULD YOU HAVE A STAMP IN YOUR PASSPORT INDICATING THAT YOUR VISA APPLICATION IS ADMISSIBLE?
+SHOULD I HAVE A STAMP ON MY PASSPORT INDICATING THAT MY VISA APPLICATION IS ADMISSIBLE?

 Yes.
 When an application is admissible, the competent embassy/consulate stamps your travel document.
 This stamp indicates (a) the Schengen country examining the application, (b) the date of lodging the application, and (c) the authority examining the application.
 This stamp has no legal implications, and when a visa is issued, the visa sticker is placed over the stamp.
 Diplomatic and service passports are not stamped.

-WHAT SUPPORTING DOCUMENTS DO YOU HAVE TO ATTACH TO YOUR VISA APPLICATION?
+WHAT SUPPORTING DOCUMENTS DO I HAVE TO ATTACH TO MY VISA APPLICATION?

 Check the harmonised list of supporting documents to be submitted by applicants (see link below).